-Next to working on my master thesis, I contributed to hardware and software prototyping aimed at design topics such as: Interactive materials, automated driving assistance graphics, and Kinect based tracking exploration
+Next to working on my master thesis, I worked with the team on hardware and software prototyping aimed at design topics such as: Interactive materials, automated driving assistance graphics, and Kinect based tracking explorations.

-The simulation study tried to identify the positive and negative effects of engaging Scribble.
-The simulation was equipped with conventional adaptive cruise control (ACC), lane keeping assistance, and a haptic interface named Scribble that let the driver draw a path which pilots the automobile.
+The simulation study identified the positive and negative effects of engaging Scribble.
+The simulation was equipped with conventional adaptive cruise control, lane keeping assistance, and Scribble.
 The simulated drive was exclusive to highway driving and had various events that trigger user interaction.
 In the study the driver does not drive the vehicle, but instead is responsible for higher level decision making and expressing his intentions through stroke gestures visualized on a screen.
-To identify the potential of Scribble’s interaction, the study focusses on the user experience in order to get a better understanding of the details that make or break this interaction.

 The Advanced Digital Design team consists of talented individuals who design future transport concepts for Mercedes-Benz / Daimler AG.
-They are a part of Daimler's Research & Development and focus on advanced series and user experience design, show car design, experimenting with advanced tools, and developing applications for cutting-edge technology.
+The team is part of Daimler's Research & Development and focuses on user experience design, show car design, experimenting with advanced tools, and developing applications for cutting-edge technology.
 The team is young and has a start-up feel while profiting from the benefits of being in a large company like Daimler.
 The team has worked on Show cars such as the Mercedes-Benz Vision Van, Concept EQ, and Smart vision EQ fortwo.
 They collaborate with peer design teams in Europe, USA, and China.

-It has been a fruitful experience and a sincere honor to work with the people at DDA.
-The level of creativity and talent was truly inspiring and helped me to position myself better as a designer.
-Thanks to the team I was able to improve my own design and build a simulation environment from scratch.
-Collaborating with Mercedes-Benz has made me push myself to retrieve results that normally would be out of reach for a regular graduate student.
-Hence I'm deeply grateful for my time in Stuttgart and looking confident towards my next challenge.
+It has been a fruitful experience and honor to work with this team.
+The level of creativity and talent was inspiring and helped me to position myself better as a designer.
+Collaborating with Mercedes-Benz has made me push myself to retrieve results that normally would be out of reach.
+Hence I'm grateful for my time in Stuttgart.